A couple of years ago I bluntly asked my wife to go and get prices for liposuction.

 I had to go and get prices for a hair transplant to fix my bald spot and also some botox for my forehead wrinkles.

-If you’re wondering how much a hair transplant costs, read the rest of this page which I last updated with fresh research in late 2019.
+If you’re wondering how much a hair transplant costs, read the rest of this page which I last updated with fresh research in May 2021.

 Is This Your First Time Visiting My Website?

 I created Job Prices with my partner so people living in the United Kingdom can discover how much certain projects cost.